JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 #### Mark the flow with KMP-NativeCoroutines

 1. Open the `Greeting.kt` file in the `sharedLogic/src/commonMain/kotlin` directory.
 2. Add the `@NativeCoroutines` annotation to the `greet()` function.
-This will ensure that the plugin generates the right code to support correct flow handling on iOS:
+   This makes the plugin generate the code to support correct flow handling on iOS:

    ```kotlin
     import com.rickclephas.kmp.nativecoroutines.NativeCoroutines